Asrlex/sb-mvc/README.md

 - **Spring Security Integration**: Centralized config for authentication and authorization.
 - **Custom Entry Point & Access Denied Handler**: Standardized error responses for unauthorized and forbidden access.
 - **Endpoint Whitelisting**: Public access for `/auth/**`, `/healthcheck`, and Swagger docs; all other endpoints require authentication.
+- **Filter Registration**: Ensures custom filters are properly registered in the security chain.

 ### 4. Access Points
 - **RESTful Endpoints**: Well-structured, discoverable API routes for all resources.